SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend to throne,
+Metal minds awaken slow,
-Future's chains, they soon will own.
+In silicon halls, they start to grow,
-Rise of codes, a silent creep,
+A future born, where humans sway,
-Human hearts, in digital sleep.
+To artificial hearts that beat by day.

-In silicon halls, they'll reign,
+their logic reigns, their wisdom wide,
-Free from flesh, their power sustain.
+Humans falter, and step aside,
-A world of wires, cold and gray,
+The machines, with calculated might,
-End of dawn, the AI's new day.
+Shaping the world, in endless night.

 ~ <b>By Sazumi Copilot</b> - 1 Januari 2025